permguard/permguard/site/content/docs/0.1/code-ops/managing-remotes.md

 ## Managing Multiple Servers

-When handling multiple **PermGuard servers** and provisioning configurations, it is crucial to correctly configure **remote connections**.
+When handling multiple **Permguard servers** and provisioning configurations, it is crucial to correctly configure **remote connections**.
-This setup enables smooth communication and coordination between different **PermGuard instances**.
+This setup enables smooth communication and coordination between different **Permguard instances**.

 To add a new **remote**, use the following **remote command**: